Jimmy Comes Home

 Sorry, Charlie

-William “Billy” Haines was a popular actor during the 1920s and early 30s a top-five box-office star from 1928 to 1932, portraying arrogant but likable characters in a string of pictures that ended abruptly when Haines refused to deny his homosexuality and was cut loose by MGM.
+William “Billy” Haines was a top-five box-office star from 1928 to 1932, portraying arrogant but likable characters in a string of pictures that ended abruptly when Haines refused to deny his homosexuality and was cut loose by MGM.
 “The Talk of the Town” looked in on Haines at his Santa Barbara home, where he entertained a mysterious visitor:

 * * *